sanger-archive/aker-dashboard-ui/README.md

 # Aker Dashboard

 This application is a landing page to Aker.
-Users can be redirected to other Aker applications from links in the navbar.
+Users can get to other Aker applications from links in the navbar.

 # Setup